coecms/xmhw/README.rst

 - **block_average**  work in progress!!
 - **mhw_rank**       work in progress!!

-Disclaimer!!

-This is a work in progress, I tested both threshold and detect and these can reproduced Eric Olivier results with the data I used.
-Still I haven't extensively tested this and most unit tests in the code need updating.
-In particular the code is potentially not ready for timeseries with a 360 days calendar year

-I am still working on block_average.

 As this code uses xarray results are xarray datasets.

 -------
 Install
 -------